Resumé

 * Drainage basin, flood volume and floodplain analysis.
 Many site drainage plans for both residences and subdivisions.
 I have published reports in hydrology and aquatic biology.

-* Preliminary road layout and design, horizontal control, road designs compliant with local standards, including grades, intersections, widths, curve radii, cut and fill slope limits, retaining wall heights, grading easements, etc. About forty miles of these have been built, twenty are under construction, twenty are pending and twenty were cancelled.
+* Preliminary road layout and design, horizontal control, road designs compliant with local standards, including grades, intersections, widths, curve radii, cut and fill slope limits, retaining wall heights, grading easements, etc. About forty miles of these have been built and another forty miles have not.
 Most of this was in very challenging terrain in the San Juan Mountains.
 This included only four major state highway curb cut permits; two had to be handed to a professional engineer for check and stamp.

 * Private road and driveway design, final plans, including vertical curves, field surveys and staking, superelevations, culvert sizing, curb and gutter details, etc, where a licensed engineer wasn’t required.
 About ten miles.